HookedBehemoth/bitmap-printer/README.md

 # bitmap-printer
 "Bitmap printer goes brrrrr"

 ## What does this do?
-This system module captures the capture button event and instead of saving a compressed (jpeg) image, it stores an uncompressed RGB bitmap on the sd card.
+This system module captures the capture button event and instead of saving a compressed (jpeg) image, it stores an uncompressed RGB bitmap on the microSD card.

 ## Why does it need patches?
 The IPC calls I use are caps:sc 1201-1203 that check a flag for debug mode.
 The patch makes the function call always return true.

-Works on HOS version 3.0.0-11.0.1 (12.12.2020).
+Works on HOS versions 3.0.0-13.1.0 (10.26.2021).

 Included patches:
 | vi Version | Patch name (Build ID + .ips) | tested |